 The credentials and initiatives below reflect our commitment.

-Feedem offer Learnership opportunities to both employed and unemployed applicants that meet the basic requirements.
-This CATHSSETA recognized programmes run over a period of 12-month and successful learners obtain a National Qualification in Professional Cookery or Food and Beverage Studies.
+Feedem offers Learnership opportunities to both employed and unemployed applicants that meet the basic requirements.
+These CATHSSETA recognized programmes run over a period of 12 months and successful learners obtain a National Qualification in Professional Cookery or Food and Beverage Studies.

 Learners attend theory classes during the 12-month period, which covers, among others, food preparation, cooking methods, customer care, effective communication, secure working environment and food safety.
 The theory classes are supported by hands-on practical experience in a real-world, professional workplace environment.

 For the 2016/2017 intake, we have enrolled the following number of learners in the respective programmes: